Oxford Capacity Analysis: Criticism and controversy

 Psychologists have echoed this critique.
 The methodological flaws of the OCA were such that, in the view of Professor Gudmund Smith, "Analysis for evaluation of an individual is, in my opinion, manifestly unethical."
-Testifying in a court case in Ireland in 2003, Dr Declan Fitzgerald of University College Dublin said he believed that the OCA "impinged on people's self-esteem and was highly manipulative."
+Testifying in a court case in Ireland in 2003, Declan Fitzgerald of University College Dublin said he believed that the OCA "impinged on people's self-esteem and was highly manipulative."
 In its 1970 report, the British Psychological Society's working party was even harsher with its criticism, declaring that:

 No reputable psychologist would accept the procedure of pulling people off the street with a leaflet, giving them a 'personality test' and reporting back in terms that show the people to be 'inadequate,' 'unacceptable' or in need of 'urgent' attention.
 In a clinical setting a therapist would only discuss a patient's inadequacies with him with the greatest of circumspection and support, and even then only after sufficient contact for the therapist–patient relationship to have been built up.
 To report back a man's inadequacies to him in an automatic, impersonal fashion is unthinkable in responsible professional practice.
 To do so is potentially harmful.
 It is especially likely to be harmful to the nervous introspective people who would be attracted by the leaflet in the first place.
 The prime aim of the procedure seems to be to convince these people of their need for the corrective courses run by the Scientology organisations.

 The name of the Oxford Capacity Analysis has also been criticized as misleading.
 The Times comments that the test "has nothing to do with Oxford University" and says that "Scientologists use the word 'Oxford' to give it credence."